JSWallacsGroup193/SaaS-pre-ui/docs/ADMIN_DASHBOARD_PLAN.md

 - No limit to the number of custom permission combinations

 **5. Permission Flexibility**
-- Organizations are not limited to the 14 default roles
+- Organizations are not limited to the 15 default roles
 - Can create entirely new roles with custom permission sets
 - Can modify default roles extensively (add/remove/change permissions)
 - Each user can have a unique permission set if needed
+- **Protected Roles**: Certain roles (like Owner/CEO) can be locked from Admin editing via the "can be edited by admin" toggle

 #### Access Control for Permission Management
-- **Super Admin**: Full access to create, modify, and delete roles and permissions
+- **Super Admin**: Full access to create, modify, and delete roles and permissions; can toggle "can be edited by admin" setting on any role
-- **Admin**: Can view roles and assign permissions to users (limited role editing)
+- **Admin**: Can view roles and assign permissions to users (limited role editing); **cannot edit roles where "can be edited by admin" is disabled** (e.g., Owner/CEO by default)
+- **Owner/CEO**: Cannot modify roles or permissions; this is a protected executive role
 - **Other Roles**: Cannot modify role or permission configurations

 #### Best Practices